ahmadbanijamali/Eclipse-Hono-on-AWS-and-Azure/README.md

 ./Azure_k8s.sh
 ```

+It takes 5-10 minutes before it creates the cluster node.
 To list nodes and get cluster info
 ```
 kubectl get nodes
 kubectl cluster-info